kaizen-ai/kaizenflow/documentation/general/general.md

 # Ask somebody if you have any doubts

 - If you have doubts on how to do something you want to do:
+  - Look in the documentation:
+    ```
+    > grep -r "hello" documentation_p1 amp/documentation/ | grep md
+    ```
   - Ask your team-members
-    - The problem is that sometimes somebody tells you his / hers interpretation or their workaround for a problem
+    - Note that often people tells you his / her interpretation or their workaround for a problem, which might not be the best approach, so be careful
-    - So, be careful
-  - Ask Sergey if he is around
+  - Ask Sergey
   - Don't hesitate to ask GP & Paul

 # Collaboration